brookisme/ng_on_rails/README.md

 #### Conventions

-* Put Angular controllers/directives/... goes in a folder "angular\_app" in the assets directory.
+* Put Angular controllers/directives/... in a folder "angular\_app" in the assets directory.
 Similarly, as discussed above, the angular views(partials) are placed in a folder "angular\_app" in the views directory
 ```
 |-- app/
   |-- assests/